Seshcommander/TszLi_T1A3/README.md

 When the program first runs you will be prompted to a menu:

 - Allows you to check price of Bitcoin on the specified input date
-- Allows you to compare a specific date with the _current date_ (2022-07-07)
+- Allows you to compare the bitcoin price at the specific date with the _current date_ (2022-07-15)
-- Checks volume of BTC in USDT or BTC at the specified date
+- Checks volume of BTC in USDT or BTC at the specified date (BTC/USDT inputs are case sensitive)
-- Profit calculator allows you to see whether you have made a profit or not based on the number of bitcoins you had
+- Profit calculator allows you to see how much the user's entered bitcoins were worth at the specified time and shows the profit or loss compared to current prices.

 _Fig 1. - Menu_
 ![menu](./docs/Options%20menu%20interface.png)